 We regularly communicate information concerning our business activities to investors, the news media, securities analysts, and others as part of our normal operations.
 Some of these communications, including this Form 10-K, contain "forward-looking statements."
-Examples of forward-looking statements include, but are not limited to, statements pertaining to the conservatorship, our current expectations and objectives for the Single-family Guarantee, Multifamily, and Investments segments of our business, our efforts to assist the housing market, our liquidity and capital management, economic and market conditions and trends, our market share, the effect of legislative and regulatory developments and new accounting guidance, the credit guality of loans we own or guarantee, and our results of operations and financial condition on a GAAP, Segment Earnings and fair value basis.
+Examples of forward-looking statements include, but are not limited to, statements pertaining to the conservatorship, our current expectations and objectives for the Single-family Guarantee, Multifamily, and Investments segments of our business, our efforts to assist the housing market, our liquidity and capital management, economic and market conditions and trends, our market share, the effect of legislative and regulatory developments and new accounting guidance, the credit guality of loans we own or guarantee, the costs and benefits of our credit risk transfer transactions, and our results of operations and financial condition on a GAAP, Segment Earnings and fair value basis.
 Forward-looking statements involve known and unknown risks and uncertainties, some of which are beyond our control.
-Forwardlooking statements are often accompanied by, and identified with, terms such as "objective," "expect," "possible," "trend," "forecast," "anticipate," "believe," "intend," "could," "future," "may," "will," and similar phrases.
+Forward-looking statements are often accompanied by, and identified with, terms such as "objective," "expect," "possible," "trend," "forecast," "anticipate," "believe," "intend," "could," "future," "may," "will," and similar phrases.
 These statements are not historical facts, but rather represent our expectations based on current information, plans, judgments, assumptions, estimates, and projections.
-Actual results may differ significantly from those described in or implied by such forward-looking statements due to various factors and uncertainties, including those described in the "RISK FACTORS" section of this Form 10-K, and:
+Actual results may differ significantly from those described in or implied by such forward-looking statements due to various factors and uncertainties, including those described in the "Risk Factors" section of this Form 10-K, and: